SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 </video>

-This video tag is for a small animation that plays inline and it has no audio.
+This video tag is for a small animation that plays inline, and it has no audio.
 You can see those parameters at the beginning of the video tag.
-I also have an id of ambientVideo which I use to trigger the animation with an Intersection Observer that I’ll describe at the end of this post.
+I also have an ID of ambientVideo.
+I will use this to trigger the animation with an intersection observer, which I’ll describe at the end of this post.
 (Read more about the options for the video tag in the MDN Web Docs.)

 The two most important things are the order of the source tags and the type of each source.

 The .mp4 source tag is the first tag.
 Browsers will see this as the first source, and if they can play it, that’s the one they’ll choose to use.
 In my tests, Safari on desktop and on mobile will use this.
 Be sure you’ve got the type set to include the codecs portion.
-Without that, you’ll find browsers that think they know how to play a .mp4 trying to play that video unsuccessfully because they are not aware of the hvc1 codec.
+Without that, you’ll find web browsers which think they know how to play a .mp4 try to play the video but are unsuccessful because they are not aware of the hvc1 codec.

 Next, include the link to the .webm source.
 This is what most browsers will end up displaying.

 In case you’re wondering, the ~@/assets path is how I refer to the root of my public folder.
-You need to use the path to the video that makes sense to your environment.
+You need to use the path to the video that makes sense in your environment.

 Bonus: Play video when it appears on the screen